 Although it’s not the best place for commuting, the Upper East Side offers hundreds of great places to eat and drink.
 Additionally, it’s close to Central Park, the Guggenheim Museum, the Met, and the Jewish Museum.
 You’ll never run out of things to do, and it’s a great place for young professionals as well as families.

 Rents are higher in this area than they are in Crown Heights or Inwood, but you’ll always be close to many of New York’s most tempting amenities.

 One of NYC’s most fashionable areas, the Lower East Side offers the true New York lifestyle, and that’s why it’s so popular with Millennials.
 The restaurants and bars are seemingly endless, and there’s plenty to do and see.

 It’s a great place for commuting because you have easy access to several subway lines and several bus lines.

 If you want to play it conservatively on the finances, don’t miss Flatbush.
 It’s a great option for new grads on a budget.
 But that doesn’t mean you’ll be missing out.
 There are 675 restaurants in a one-square-mile area as well as theaters and plenty of other entertainment options.
 You can hop on the B and Q trains to commute into Manhattan

 You have lots of attractive options to choose from!
-As you prepare for your move to the city, get in touch with NYC movers who know the city inside and out.
+As you prepare for your move to the city, get in touch with an NYC mover who knows the city inside and out.
+Moving from your college dorm to your first apartment?
+As experienced college movers, Serenity can ensure that your move is efficient and hassle-free.
 We look forward to helping you plan your move.
 Contact us today!